funbox/sidekiq-influxdb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/sidekiq-influxdb.
+Bug reports and pull requests are welcome on GitHub at https://github.com/vassilevsky/sidekiq-influxdb.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Code of Conduct

-Everyone interacting in the Sidekiq::Influxdb project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/sidekiq-influxdb/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Sidekiq::InfluxDB project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/vassilevsky/sidekiq-influxdb/blob/master/CODE_OF_CONDUCT.md).